Muḥammad ibn 'Abdallāh Hassan: Death

 On 21 December 1920, Hassan died of influenza at the age of 64, his grave is believed to be somewhere close to Imi town of the Somali Region of Ethiopia; however, the exact spot of the Sayid's grave is unknown.
 In mid 2009, the Somali Regional State administration announced that they would exhume his remains and rebury them in his old castle at Imi.
-Most of the people who knew the exact location of Hassan's tomb were long dead, but the Regional Information Minister Guled Casowe told VOA Somali Section that a few, very old individuals might be left and they would be able to reveal the details of Hassan's grave.
-Remains were found in a graveyard at Gindhir and the Somali Region of Ethiopia then tried to test the DNA to determine whether they could be those of Sayid Mohammed Abdullah Hassan.
+Most of the people who knew the exact location of Hassan's tomb were long dead, but the Regional Information Minister Guled Casowe told VOA Somali Section that a few, very old individuals might be left who would be able to reveal the details of Hassan's grave.
+Remains were found in a graveyard at Ginir and the Somali Region of Ethiopia, then tried to test the DNA to determine whether they could be those of Sayid Mohammed Abdullah Hassan.